CorefluxCommunity/Coreflux-central/README.md

 ## Release Notes
-Stay informed about the latest updates and improvements by checking our [Release Notes section](https://docs.coreflux.org/release-notes/).
+Stay informed about the latest updates and improvements by checking our [Coreflux Release Notes](https://docs.coreflux.org/release-notes/).

 ## Contributing
 While the Coreflux MQTT Broker is proprietary software, we value community input.
 If you have suggestions or feedback, please submit them as issues.